okopanja/SharkPlanner/README.md

 2. Delete folder **%USERPROFILE%\Saved Games\DCS.openbeta\Scripts\SharkPlanner** or **%USERPROFILE%\Saved Games\DCS\Scripts\SharkPlanner** depending on version of the DCS you are using.
 3. Restart DCS if it was running
 ## Kudos
 * [TheWay](https://github.com/aronCiucu/DCSTheWay) is a very cool project which enables entry of waypoints for a rather large number of DCS airframes.
-My initial motivation was to provide the ABRIS support as code contribution to [TheWay](https://github.com/aronCiucu/DCSTheWay/pull/24/), but ABRIS proved to be very challanging to implement within existing framework since coordinates entry can be done only non-numerically through dials.
+My initial motivation was to provide the ABRIS support as code contribution to [TheWay](https://github.com/aronCiucu/DCSTheWay/pull/24/), but ABRIS proved to be very challenging to implement within existing framework since coordinates entry can be done only non-numerically through dials.
 This limitation has resulted in large changes that could not be easily harmonized and tested with existing code base.
-Please note that [TheWay](https://github.com/aronCiucu/DCSTheWay) remains to be the most comprehensive software for waypoint entry in DCS and is highly recommended to use for all other supported aircrafts.
+Please note that [TheWay](https://github.com/aronCiucu/DCSTheWay) remains to be the most comprehensive software for waypoint entry in DCS and is highly recommended to use for all other supported airplanes.
 You can use both **SharkPlanner** and [TheWay](https://github.com/aronCiucu/DCSTheWay/pull/24/) as long as you remember not to invoke transfer of waypoints at the same time!
 * [DCS Scratchpad](https://github.com/rkusa/dcs-scratchpad) provided the idea how to inject the UI and trigger it with a keyboard shortcut.